What is metastatic melanoma?

 - Ipilimumab is a monoclonal antibody that targets CTLA-4.
 It can increase survival in metastatic melanoma.

-- Sorafenib and vemurafenib target the B-RAF protein which is mutated in most metastatic melanoma.
+- Sorafenib, dabrafenib and vemurafenib target the B-RAF protein which is mutated in most metastatic melanoma.
 Trematinib inhibits the MAPK signalling pathway in melanoma with BRAF mutations.
 These new drugs can lead to a very good initial improvement but eventually the metastatic melanoma progresses.
-A recent trial showed very good results in terms of improving survival with vemurafenib – an antibody which binds to mutated B-RAF.
+Recent trials showed very good results in terms of improving survival with dabrafenib and with vemurafenib – antibodies which bind to mutated B-RAF.

 - Therapies which block formation of new blood vessels can also be helpful as additional treatments.